-An audio mixer comes with plenty of features and versatility, like more inputs and outputs for routing sources through aux send, busses and direct outs.
-This gives you the ability to route audio in and out of your DAW through the console for a individual control over each track.
+An audio mixer comes with plenty of features and versatility, like more inputs and outputs for routing sources through Aux send, busses, and direct outs.
+This gives you the ability to route audio in and out of your DAW through the console for individual control over each track.
 This alone would give you the flexibility over a recording session for independent headphone mixes, unlike using an interface.

 Your vocal lacks some top end?
 Dial up the EQ and print the changes live!
 The versatility is endless.